Lee Carsley: England U20

 In September 2020, Carsley was announced as head coach of England U20.
 He managed two matches during the 2020–21 season, a 2–0 friendly win over Wales U20 and a 3–1 hybrid friendly defeat to Aston Villa U20.
 Carsley remained in the role until July 2021.

 England U21

 On 27 July 2021, Carsley was appointed head coach of England U21.
+On 8 July 2023, his team won the European Under-21 Championship by beating Spain 1–0 in the final, their first title in the competition since 1984.
+In June 2025, he extended his contract until 2027.

+England national team

+On 9 August 2024, Carsley was appointed interim head coach of England men's national football team after Gareth Southgate departed the role.
+He said "As I am very familiar with the players and the cycle of international football, it makes sense for me to guide the team while the FA continues the process to recruit a new manager".
+During his tenure as interim head coach, he gave senior England debuts to Noni Madueke, Tino Livramento, Curtis Jones, Morgan Rogers, Morgan Gibbs-White, Angel Gomes, Taylor Harwood-Bellis and Lewis Hall.

 Personal life

 Carsley grew up in Sheldon in east Birmingham and attended Cockshut Hill Secondary School in nearby Yardley.
-As of April 2013, Carsley and his wife Louisa were living in Kenilworth with their three children.
-His elder son Callum became a footballer and as of 2019 was playing as a defender for Manhattan Jaspers.
+Carsley and his wife Louisa live in Kenilworth with their three children.
+His elder son Callum is a footballer, playing as a defender for Nuneaton Town, and as of 2024 is the assistant technical director at Birmingham City.
 Carsley is patron of the Solihull Down Syndrome Support Group, with which the Carsleys became actively involved because their second son has the condition.